 “Vans and box trucks are basically sailboats with wheels,” he said.
 “If you feel yourself getting blown to the left, drive in such a way that you keep the left side of your vehicle clear of other cars.
 If the wind starts to tip your vehicle and the space is clear, turn the vehicle away from it.
 But, if the wind starts to tip your vehicle, you need to get out of the weather and seek shelter.”

-Staying Safe in the Heat
+Staying Safe on the Road in the Heat

 While not as visibly dangerous as fog and wind, heat can have a significant impact on both trucks and drivers.